Marunouchi.com

 Thank you for always using Gyoko Marche.

-Gyoko Marche started in May 2011 and is now in its 14th year.
-We would like to express our sincere gratitude to all the customers, exhibitors and producers who visited us, as we would not have been able to make it this far without their support.
+We would like to express our sincere gratitude to all the customers, exhibitors, and producers who attended the event, as this would not have been possible without their support.

 The event will be held every Friday from 11:30 to 19:30.